-We achieved the children and young people (CYP) mental health access rate with an end-of-year rate of 61% against a 35% target.
+We achieved the children and young people (CYP) mental health access with an end-of-quarter figure of 16,682 against a 16,325 plan.
 Commissioners and providers worked together to build further capacity within voluntary sector services.
 This enabled earlier intervention and support for children and young people, and reduced demand for more acute support.
-We did not meet the target for perinatal access over the year, achieving an average access rate of 5.7% against a target of 7.1%.

-For eating disorders, we exceeded both the England and regional average performance for urgent referrals - to be seen within one week - over the full year.
-However, we underachieved against the national threshold of 95% with achievement of 76.9% at the end of the year.
+For eating disorders, over Q1 we exceeded both the England and regional average performance for urgent referrals to be seen within one week by 10% and 28% respectively.
+However, we underachieved against the national threshold of 95% with achievement of 78.6% at the end of the quarter.

-Performance for routine referrals - to be seen within four weeks - exceeded both England and regional average performance for the year.
+Performance for routine referrals - to be seen within four weeks - exceeded both England and regional average performance for the quarter with a rate of 83%.
 Programmes of work are in place to support improved outcomes for both measures.
 These include a virtual day service for children with eating disorders with oversight from a dedicated clinical reference group.